-// For a more in-depth view of my research, see either my staff page, Research Gate or my recent papers.
+// For a more in-depth view of my research, see either my staff page, Research Gate, GitHub or my recent papers.

-// And to see my recent European work, go to ForestClim and the Motive Project.
+// And to see my past European work, go to ForestClim and the Motive Project.

 My pub quiz team have started setting a quiz each week to keep us in good form, with one person selecting questions for the others each week.
 For my last turn (full quiz here, if